Blendify/blender-manual/blender_docs/manual/compositing/types/input/image.rst

 - The composite is centered by default, unless a translation has been assigned to a buffer using a *Translate* node.

-So each node in a composite can operate on different sized images, as defined by its inputs.
+So each node in a composite can operate on different sized images as defined by its inputs.
 Only the *Composite* output node has a fixed size, as defined by the *Scene buttons* (Format Panel).
 The *Viewer* node always shows the size from its input, but when not linked